iansedano/iansedano.com/src/routes/blog/copy-stars-to-another-account-google-maps.md

 ### Automated Import Overview

+If you are following along, these are the steps that you'll need to follow.

 1. Install required software.
 1. Set up browser log in.
 1. Test the script (because Google is prone to change its HTML and CSS structure).
 1. Run script.

-Credits:

-- [Jared Potter](https://medium.com/@jaredpotter1/connecting-puppeteer-to-existing-chrome-window-8a10828149e0) - for how to work around logging in with the automated session.
-- [Benji Bee](https://gist.github.com/benjibee/37e0031a8aa7a25e9814a01bdb03217c) - for the puppeteer script that this article's one was adapted from.
+Thaks to [Jared Potter](https://medium.com/@jaredpotter1/connecting-puppeteer-to-existing-chrome-window-8a10828149e0), for how to work around Google's requirement to log in manually with an automated session.
+Also thanks to [Benji Bee](https://gist.github.com/benjibee/37e0031a8aa7a25e9814a01bdb03217c) for the puppeteer script.

 ### Install Required Software

 Many of these steps are system specific, what follows are instructions for Windows 10 with powershell.

-Install [node]([https://nodejs.org/en/](https://nodejs.org/en/)) and npm (should be installed automatically with node), if you haven't got them.
+Make sure you've installed [node](<[https://nodejs.org/en/](https://nodejs.org/en/)>).

 Go into or create the folder where this project is going to run from.
 It can be any folder, you will be making a new one there: